zhenyuan0502/multi-agent-custom-automation-engine-solution-accelerator/README.md

 Supporting documentation
 </h2>

+### How to customize

+This solution is designed to be easily customizable.
+You can modify the front end site, or even build your own front end and attach to the backend API.
+You can further customize the backend by adding your own agents with their own specific capabilities.
+Deeper technical information to aid in this customization can be found in this [document](./documentation/CustomizeSolution.md).

 ### Costs

 Pricing varies per region and usage, so it isn't possible to predict exact costs for your usage.